AI Adoption and the Demand for Managerial Expertise, R&R Strategic Management Journal (2025)

 with José Azar (IESE), Mireia Giné (IESE), Sampsa Samila (IESE), and Bledi Taska (Burning Glass)

-Using detailed data on skill requirements in online vacancies, we estimate the demand for AI specialists across occupations, sectors, and firms.
+Abstract: Using detailed data on skill requirements in online vacancies, we estimate the demand for AI specialists across occupations, sectors, and firms.
 We document a dramatic increase in the demand for AI skills over 2010-2019 in the U.S. economy across most industries and occupations.
 The demand is highest in IT occupations, followed by architecture and engineering, scientific, and management occupations.
 Firms with larger market capitalization, higher cash holdings, and higher investments in R&D have a higher demand for AI skills.
 We also document a wage premium of 11% for job postings that require AI skills within the same firm and 5% within the same job title.
 Managerial occupations have the highest wage premium for AI skills.
 Firms demanding AI skills more intensively also offer higher salaries in non-AI jobs.

 Paper on SSRN, Media coverage in PE Findings Issue 19 (by Coller Capital)

-This paper asks whether geographical clustering and in-person interactions are still essential features of the venture capital (VC) industry in the age of online communications.
+Abstract: This paper asks whether geographical clustering and in-person interactions are still essential features of the venture capital (VC) industry in the age of online communications.
 Through event study and difference-in-differences analyses, we show that VCs break their traditional norm and invest in more distant startups, following an interruption of in-person interactions.
 This evolution goes along with changes in selection criteria and VCs' syndication process.
 Overall, our study reveals that online interactions cannot perfectly substitute for in-person meetings and helps us understand how VCs revisit their investment model and balance out the risks of remote investing.

 Common Ownership in Fintech Markets